IamKay/100DaysOfCode/README.md

 * Day 70
   > Couldn't do project today (tired) so began listening to [Talk Python to me](https://talkpython.fm/).
 Listened two episodes today.

+* Day 71
+  > Worked on the project today and realised that if you are working on JS, you have to know about promises.
+In detail.
+Not just the theory but the ways in which they can be used, apparently there are many.
+30 days to go, regaining the strength.